freenas/freenas-docs/userguide/sharing.rst

 In the example shown in
 :numref:`Figure %s <iscsi_initiator_conf_sample_fig>`,
-two groups have been created.
+two groups are created.
 Group 1 allows connections from any initiator on any network.
 Group 2 allows connections from any initiator on the *10.10.1.0/24* network.
 Click an initiator's entry to display its :guilabel:`Edit` and :guilabel:`Delete` buttons.